mantil-io/mantil/docs/getting_started.md

+This guide has also accompanying [video](https://atoz-technology- video.s3.eu-central-1.amazonaws.com/mantil/getting_started.mov).

 ## Prerequisites

  * Go
  * Mantil [cli](https://github.com/mantil-io/mantil#installation)
  * AWS Account

-We asume that you are Go programmer so you have Go installed.
+We assume that you are Go programmer so you have Go installed.
 After that you need to download Mantil cli and have access to an AWS account.

 ## Node setup